Divorcing Parents Love & Dread Summer

 • High Net Worth Divorce

-2. Check with family members – Grandparents may love to have the kids a week or two.
-It might be a chance to visit cousins in a different state for a week.
+2. Check with family members – Grandparents may love to have the kids for a week or two.
+Visiting cousins in a different state might be a chance for a week.

 3. Check with divorced or single friends and neighbors – This group has been through what you are planning now.
 Their ideas and recommendations may be invaluable.